ggandor/leap.nvim/README.md

 <details>
 <summary>Was the name inspired by Jef Raskin's Leap?</summary>

-To paraphrase Steve Jobs, I wish it was, but it is a coincidence.
+To paraphrase Steve Jobs, I wish it were, but it is a coincidence.
 "Leap" is just another synonym for "jump", that happens to rhyme with Sneak.
 That said, in some respects you can indeed think of leap.nvim as a spiritual successor to Raskin's work, and thus the name as a little tribute to the great pioneer of interface design, even though embracing the modal paradigm is a fundamental difference in our approach.

 </details>